Chirag314/Chirag314/README.md

 ## About Me

-- 🔭 Working on: end-to-end ML systems with real-world data, model evaluation, and business impact
+- 🔭 Building end-to-end machine learning systems with a focus on reproducibility, robustness, and real-world constraints
-- 🌱 Learning: scalable model deployment, cloud-native ML workflows, production monitoring
+- 🧠 Experienced in translating ambiguous problem statements into measurable ML objectives and evaluation strategies
-- 🧠 Interested in: improving model robustness, explainability, and operational efficiency
+- 🧪 Strong emphasis on validation design, experiment tracking, and failure analysis to ensure reliable model performance
-- 🤝 Open to: ML collaborations, Kaggle teams, and research-oriented projects
+- 🏗 Interested in scalable ML architectures, model lifecycle management, and production-grade workflows
-- 📫 Reach me: GitHub discussions or LinkedIn
+- 🤝 Open to senior ML engineering and applied data science roles with high ownership and impact

 ---